graphnet-team/graphnet/README.md

 ## :gear:  Install

 We recommend installing `graphnet` in a separate environment, e.g. using Anaconda (see details on installation [here](https://www.anaconda.com/products/individual)) or python virtual environment.
-The fastest way to get up and running is to install the package as shown below, specifying the python version and ensuring that the gcc compilers are up to date:
+This requires specifying a supported python version (see above) and ensuring that the C++ compilers (gcc) are up to date.

+### Installing stand-alone

+If you don't need to interface with [IceTray](https://github.com/icecube/icetray/) (e.g., for reading data from I3 files or running inference on these), the following commands should provide a fast way to get up and running on most UNIX systems:
 ```bash
 $ git clone git@github.com:<your-username>/graphnet.git
 $ cd graphnet